ChernayaAnastasia/Automated_Linking_of_News_Articles_to_Stock_Issuers/README.md

 ![](https://github.com/ChernayaAnastasia/Screenshots/blob/master/aliases.png)

 For 189 companies there are 728 entries in the table.
 Some aliases were marked as *strong* meaning that a link between the news and the company based on such an alias is considered reliable (most strong entries were the companies’ tickers).
-From more than 500,000 news articles, approximately 202,000 associations were identified.
-The resulting annotation created using rules was refined through text data analysis in pandas.
-EDA reveals the limitations of the rule-based approach.
+From more than 500,000 news messages, 284,041 associations were identified.
+The resulting annotation created using rules was refined through exploratory data analysis in Pandas.
+Data analysis reveals the limitations of the rule-based approach.
 Some of them are below:

 * false positives of regular expressions in links, e.g. MOEX ticker in every news with the link to Moscow Exchange site